Palatinate campaign: Campaign

-In March, Tilly and the army of the Catholic League invaded from Bavaria; he was intercepted by Protestant forces under the Margrave of Baden-Durlach and Mansfeld, leading to the inconclusive Battle of Mingolsheim on 27 April.
-Mansfeld then moved onto Ladenburg, while the Margrave pursued the Bavarians; unaware Tilly had linked up with Córdoba, on 8 May, he was defeated at Wimpfen.
-Operations were then halted by disease.
+In March, Johann Tserclaes, Count of Tilly, and the army of the Catholic League invaded from Bavaria; Meanwhile, The garrison under Sir Horace Vere at Mannheim received a visit early in 1622 from the dethroned Frederick, who had promised them a diversion.
+The Protestant forces under the Margrave of Baden-Durlach and Ernst von Mansfeld manage to intercept the Catholic forces at the Battle of Mingolsheim on Wiesloch 27 April.
+Following that, Mansfeld then moved onto Ladenburg, while the Margrave pursued the Bavarians; unaware Tilly had linked up with Córdoba, on 8 May, at Wimpfen, where after hours of deadlock and wagon fort battle, the Catholic forces manage to win the battle.
+After the battle, the Margrave's army disintegrated and Mansfeld retreated to Haguenau.
+However, further operations were then halted by disease.